laravel-json-api/docs/4.0/tutorial/04-relationships.md

 ## Including Related Resources

-While these relationships are useful, what happens if our API client wanted to retrieve a post and it's related resources?
+While these relationships are useful, what happens if our API client wanted to retrieve a post and its related resources?
 If we had to use the relationship endpoints, the client would end up needing to send multiple HTTP requests to assemble all the data it needed.